EPA Citizen Science Initiatives

 GLOBE was re-launched in Ireland in 2017 and this two-year pilot programme is managed by An Taisce in partnership with the EPA.
 Participating schools learn about air quality and the weather by making scientific measurements and using their data to carry out research.

 Further details of GLOBE in Ireland are available from An Taisce and this video summarizes the programme.
 The GLOBE Learning Expedition was held in Killarney, Co.
 Kerry in 2018.
 Watch this short video to find out more.

-Beginning in 2019 a joint European citizen science project will be carried out between many of the European EPA's and the European Environment Agency (EEA).
-This project will focus on the measurement of nitrogen dioxide concentrations in the air resulting from car use.
+The EPA is currently participating in a joint European citizen science project between many of the European EPA's and the European Environment Agency (EEA).
+This project focuses on the measurement of nitrogen dioxide concentrations in the air resulting from car use.
 More information will be available here as this project is developed.

 National Biodiversity Data Centre